pavangudiwada/kubernetesguides/README.md

-# kubernetesguides
-Simplified Visual guides for Kubernetes
+# Simplified Kubernetes Gudies

+Kubernetes Concepts simplified into visual guides for you to learn at a glance.

+you can find me on twitter: @pavangudiwada_

+### Happy Learning.